TejasShekar/PlayerOne/README.md

 ## Player One

-Your one stop video library for all your gaming hunger !
+A custom video library for the gamer inside you !